 - Healthy fats:olive oil,avocado oil, coconut oil, flaxseed oil, walnut oil

 The paleo diet may be a good option for people with diabetes as long as the person does not have kidney disease.
-According to a three-month study in the Journal of Diabetes Science and Technology, a paleo diet may improve glycemic control in the short term for people with type 2 diabetes.
+According to a three-month study in the , a paleo diet may improve glycemic control in the short term for people with type 2 diabetes.

 Gluten-free diets have become trendy, but for people with celiac disease, eliminating gluten from the diet is necessary to avoid damage to the colon and body.
 Celiac disease is an autoimmune disorder that causes your immune system to attack your gut and nervous system.
 It also promotes body-wide inflammation, which could lead to chronic disease.